Iced coffee: Germany

 In Germany, there are different types of Eiskaffee (coffee with ice cream).
-The most widespread form is a flavoured milk drink similar to Australian iced coffee, available in German coffeehouses and in Eisdielen (ice cream parlours).
+The most widespread form includes milk and sweeteners, and is served in coffeehouses and in Eisdielen (ice cream parlours).
 It consists of filtered, hot brewed and cooled coffee with vanilla ice cream and whipped cream on top.
-However, this type of iced coffee is rarely available in German supermarkets.
-The most widespread form of iced coffee in supermarkets is a canned version from a variety of brands with different flavours such as Cappuccino and Espresso.
+In supermarkets, the most common canned version includes flavors such as cappuccino and espresso.
 This iced coffee is very similar to the canned iced coffee in the UK and in the case of some brands (particularly Nestlé) actually the same product.